Florida Property Taxes 2017 [Go To Different State]

 Florida Property Taxes [Go To Different State]

 The median property tax in Florida is $1,773.00 per year for a home worth the median value of $182,400.00.
-Florida counties collect an average of 0.97% of a property's estimated fair market value as property tax.
+Counties in Florida collect an average of 0.97% of a property's assesed fair market value as property tax per year.

 Florida is ranked number twenty three out of the fifty states, in order of the average amount of property taxes collected.

-Florida's median income is $53,595 per year - the average yearly property tax paid by Florida residents amounts to 3.31% of their yearly income.
+Florida's median income is $53,595 per year, so the median yearly property tax paid by Florida residents amounts to approximately % of their yearly income.
 Florida is ranked 18th of the 50 states for property taxes as a percentage of median income.

 The exact property tax levied depends on the county in Florida the property is located in.
-Miami-Dade County collects the highest property tax in Florida, levying an average of $2,756.00 (1.02%) yearly in property taxes, while Dixie County has the lowest property tax in the state, collecting an average tax of $503.00 (0.51%) per year.
+Miami-Dade County collects the highest property tax in Florida, levying an average of $2,756.00 (1.02% of median home value) yearly in property taxes, while Dixie County has the lowest property tax in the state, collecting an average tax of $503.00 (0.51% of median home value) per year.

 |Median Property Tax||Percentage Of Income||Percentage Of Property Value|